-Change and Change Management.
-On the surface these terms may seem interchangeable.
+Change and change management.
+On the surface, these terms may seem interchangeable.
 However, there is a significant and important difference between change and change management.
 When there is no clear delineation, the result is confusion and lack of clarity on what is needed to move an initiative forward.
 The better we can separately define and address change and change management, the better position we will be in as change management practitioners with a clearer scope and shared sense of direction and purpose.
-This tutorial presents the difference between change and change management and why it is important to address potential confusion.

-While change is about moving to a future state; change management is about supporting individual employees impacted by the change through their own transitions - from their own current state to their own future state that has been created by the project or initiative.
+While change is about moving to a future state, change management is about supporting individual employees impacted by the change through their own transitions - from their own current state to their own future state.

 Is the confusion occurring?

-Prosci delivered a webinar on March 9 and 10, 2011 titled "Effectively positioning change management".
-During the webinar, the notion of change vs. change management was introduced and webinar attendees participated in a poll about confusion they have experienced.
+During a webinar titled "Effectively Positioning Change Management," the notion of change vs. change management was introduced and webinar attendees participated in a poll about confusion they have experienced.
 The graph below shows attendees' experience with confusion of the concepts of change and change management.
 Only 10% of participants indicated seeing the confusion seldom or never, while 57% often experienced this confusion.

-Typically we take an organizational perspective when talking about change:
+Typically we take an organizational perspective when talking about change.
+For example, we are:

-- We are moving to documented and managed processes from ad hoc processes.
+- Moving to documented and managed processes from ad hoc processes

-- We are moving to an integrated system from numerous legacy systems.
+- Moving to an integrated system from numerous legacy systems

-- We are introducing a new product to the market.
+- Introducing a new product to the market

-- We are introducing new equipment into the manufacturing processes.
+- Introducing new equipment into the manufacturing processes

-- We are moving to call center specialists from a generalist model.
+- Moving to call center specialists from a generalist model